nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 ### Verification

 The successfull verification of the P2Pay signals the PSP to proceed with executing the authorized payment transaction.
-The verification of the A2Pay is done following the guidlines given in Self Disclosure for JWT[^sd-jwt] section 7 and specifically 7.3 and also section 6.3 of the ARF[^arf].
-To verfiy the authentication code ensuring the P2Pay is bound to the intended payment transaction, the PSP must calculate the hash of the base64url encoded transcation data object of the [payment request](payment-request-schema.json) with the chosen `transaction_data_hashes_alg`.
+The verification is done following the guidlines given in Self Disclosure for JWT[^sd-jwt] section 7 and specifically 7.3 and also section 6.3 of the ARF[^arf].
+To verifiy the authentication code ensuring the P2Pay is bound to the intended payment transaction, the PSP must calculate the hash of the base64url encoded transcation data object of the [payment request](payment-request-schema.json) with the chosen `transaction_data_hashes_alg`.
 For a successful verification, the resulting hash must equal the hash in the `transaction_data_hashes` array included in the key-binding JWT.

 The PSP may also use the `payment-id` within the payment request to ensure the payment is processed only once.